-The D7200 comes fully equipped with double storage card slots.
+The D7200 has dual storage card slots while the D7500 does not.
 This allows you to use 2 SD cards to serve as your storage as it doesn’t possess internal memory.
-This is twice that of the Nikon D7500 which has just one slot.

-A dual card is also important in cases whereby there is a memory card failure.
+A dual storage card slot is also important in cases whereby there is a memory card failure.
 The user can easily switch to the other remaining card to store his/her images.

 The importance of a long-lasting battery guarantees that the camera won’t give up on you while you’re shooting.

 The D7200 is cheaper than the D7500.
 When we compare their launch prices, we find the Nikon D7200 to be 15% cheaper.

 Placing a monetary value to that, you would get over $100 saved if you get the D7200 instead of the Nikon D7500.

 You could easily use that to get other necessary accessories such as lenses that can help level the playing field in favor of the Nikon D7200.

 The price of a camera is an important factor that determines if we get a camera or not.
 In most cases, once the price is above our budget we back out.